-One of the managers I work with has a group of 9 reports (yeah I know it is too many) who currently has five deliverables in flight.
-Looking at their work allocations, it seems like 0.5 to 2.5 people are working on each deliverable.
-One can safely conclude that people are shared across tasks and that some work in isolation.
+I once came across a team of 9 (yeah, I know it is too many) with five deliverables in flight.
+Looking at their work allocations, it seems 0.5 to 2.5 people were working on each deliverable.
+This immediately raised alarm bells because you can safely conclude that people are shared across tasks and that some work in isolation.

-This approach is sub-optimal as causes invisible* side-effects which slow down overall delivery of the team.
+This approach is sub-optimal as it causes invisible* side-effects, which slow down the overall delivery of the team;

-- The goal of mentoring the team is reduced because they are only working with a small subset and also not for the whole time.
+- their ability to mentor the team is reduced because they are only working with a small subset and also not for the whole time, and

-- It also drives "hero culture" which in itself causes people to pool knowledge, which comes at the expense of others' growth.
-This constrains flow even more.
+- It drives "hero culture”, which causes people to pool knowledge and negatively affects others' growth.

 Solutions to consider:

 - Reduce work in flight to one per team